Harvard Museum of the Ancient Near East

-Description

-From the beginning, HMANE was the home of the Department of Near Eastern Languages and Civilizations, a departmental library, a repository for research collections, a public educational institute, and a center for archaeological exploration.
-Among the museum's early achievements were the first scientific excavations in the Holy Land (at Samaria in 1907–1912) and excavations at Nuzi in Mesopotamia and Tell el-Khaleifeh in the Sinai, where the earliest alphabet was found.

-The museum's artifacts include pottery, cylinder seals, sculpture, coins, cuneiform tablets, and Egyptian mummy sarcophagi.
-Many are from museum-sponsored excavations in Jordan, Iraq, Egypt, Cyprus, Israel, and Tunisia.
-The museum holds plaster casts of the Black Obelisk of Shalmaneser III, the Laws of Hammurabi, and the Stele of Esarhaddon, as well as a full-scale model of an Iron Age Israelite house.
-The museum is dedicated to the use of these collections for the teaching, research, and publication of Near Eastern archaeology, history, and culture.

 History

 Architectural firm A. W. Longfellow broke ground on the present HMANE site on September 27, 1900.
 Construction was completed in spring of 1902, and the public portions of the museum were opened on February 5, 1903.

 The museum's facilities were repurposed during World War II, and it was closed to the public from August 1942 through April 1946.
 Twelve years later it was closed again to the public, lasting from 1958 through 1982.

-On October 14, 1970, a bomb was detonated on the third floor of the museum, which at that time housed the Center for International Affairs.
+On October 14, 1970, a bomb was detonated on the third floor of the museum amid protests on campus against the Vietnam War.
+That floor held the Weatherhead Center for International Affairs.

 The museum reopened in April 1982, and then Harvard President Derek Bok spoke at the reopening ceremony.
 In December 2012, Harvard announced a new consortium, the Harvard Museums of Science and Culture, whose members were the Harvard Museum of Natural History, the Harvard Semitic Museum, the Peabody Museum of Archaeology and Ethnology, and the Collection of Historical Scientific Instruments.

 In April 2020, Peter Der Manuelian, director of the museum, announced changing its name to the Harvard Museum of the Ancient Near East (HMANE), explaining that "The change is not a reaction to any particular event, but rather our attempt to reflect our core mission in clearer terms."
 He also announced a "virtual tour" of the museum's galleries, allowing visitors to view many artifacts in detail, even as the physical museum was temporarily closed due to the COVID-19 pandemic.

-Functions

-Exhibition and education

-The museum (through the collaborative efforts of departmental faculty, curators, museum curatorial staff, and students) mounts exhibits, often in conjunction with university courses, which serve the university community and also attract the general public.
-The museum has an active public outreach program featuring tours for school groups and teacher training workshops.
-The museum also sponsors, either alone or in conjunction with other institutions, a number of public lectures each year.
-Through these educational efforts, the museum seeks to promote a wider understanding of the civilizations of the Near East and their great cultural legacies.